 NC State Leading New Collaborative Grant to Study Immune Receptors

-The National Science Foundation has awarded a three-year $1.5 million award to an interdisciplinary, interinstitutional team of researchers from NC State, the University of North Carolina at Chapel Hill and the University of North Carolina Wilmington.
+The National Science Foundation has awarded a three-year $1.5 million award to an interdisciplinary, interinstitutional team of researchers from NC State, the University of North Carolina at Chapel Hill and the University of North Carolina at Charlotte.
 The grant includes a $645,180 award for NC State.

 The researchers seek to understand the evolutionary history and functional diversification of the CD300 protein family of immune receptors, which play a crucial role in the immune response of humans and other animals.